 In Hindsight

-PM Network, May 2007
+May 1, 2007

 There is no better way for an organization to consistently improve itself and become more competitive than to perform routine post-project reviews and to apply the lessons learned going forward.
 This article presents a 12-step process to help you and your organization improve its review process.